sarahlachance/sarahlachance.github.io/_pages/about.md

   - /about.html
 ---

-Sarah Lachance is a Political Science Ph.D.
+I am a Political Science Ph.D.
 Candidate at the University of British Columbia.
-  Her research investigates elections and political behavior in a comparative perspective, using existing surveys as well as original survey experiments.
+  My research investigates elections and political behavior in a comparative perspective, using existing surveys as well as original survey experiments.
-  Her dissertation analyzes how institutions shape voter information-processing and decision-making in Canada, the United States and Germany.
+  My dissertation analyzes how institutions shape voter information-processing and decision-making in Canada, the United States and Germany.